awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

   ``--restore-model-path`` used during offline inference CLIs in which GraphStorm looks for the ``model.bin`` file, and uses it to restore the trained model weights.
 - The updated graph construciton JSON file, ``data_transform_new.json``.
 This JSON file is one of the outputs of graph construction pipeline.
-It contains the updated information about feature transformation and feature dimensions.
+It contains updated information about feature transformations and feature dimensions.
 If using the :ref:`Single Machine Graph Construction <single-machine-gconstruction>` CLIs, the file is saved at the path specified by the ``--output-dir`` argument.
 For :ref:`Distributed Graph Construction
   <distributed-gconstruction>` CLIs, the file is saved at the path specified by either ``--output-data-s3``